carbon-design-system/sveld/README.md

 When `json: true` is enabled, `sveld` emits a `COMPONENT_API.json` file with schema and generator metadata plus the parsed component API.

-The public JSON Schema for the combined output is hosted on GitHub ([path to file](https://github.com/carbon-design-system/sveld/blob/main/schema/component-api.schema.json), [raw URL](https://raw.githubusercontent.com/carbon-design-system/sveld/main/schema/component-api.schema.json)).
-Use it to document or validate generated `COMPONENT_API.json` files.
-The schema describes the emitted metadata contract; optional fields may be absent when the parser does not have a stable source for that metadata.
+The JSON Schema lives on GitHub ([path to file](https://github.com/carbon-design-system/sveld/blob/main/schema/component-api.schema.json), [raw URL](https://raw.githubusercontent.com/carbon-design-system/sveld/main/schema/component-api.schema.json)).
+Use it to validate generated `COMPONENT_API.json` files.
+Optional fields may be missing when the parser has no stable source for that metadata.

 ```ts
 interface ComponentApiJson {